codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ### Step 2: Complete GitOps Runtime installation
-Complete Runtime installation by configure Git credentials to authorize access to and ensure proper functioning of the GitOps Runtime, and to authorize actions on your Git repositories.
-The final step is to configure the Runtime as an Argo Application.
+Complete Runtime installation by completing the required steps: Git credentials to authorize access to and ensure proper functioning of the GitOps Runtime, Git credentials to authorize actions on your Git repositories, and configure the Runtime as an Argo Application.

 **Git Runtime token**
 You can use the same token you used for the first Runtime.

 **Git user token**
 The Git user token is a personal access token unique to every user.
 The permissions for the Git user token are different from those of the Git Runtime token.
-Verify that you have an access token from your Git provider with the correct scopes.
+Verify that you have an [access token from your Git provider with the correct scopes]({{site.baseurl}}/docs/reference/git-tokens/#git-user-access-token-scopes).

 **Configure as Argo CD application**
 Configuring the Runtime an an Argo CD application to view the Runtime components, monitor health and sync statuses, and ensure that GitOps is the single source of truth for the Runtime.

+**How to**

 1. In the Codefresh UI, go to the [Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes/info/list){:target="\_blank"} page.
-  * The name of the Hybrid GitOps Runtime you added is prefixed with a red dot indicating that it is offline
+  * Mouse over the name of the Hybrid GitOps Runtime displays a tooltip indicating that you need to **Complete Installation**.
   * The Sync Status column displays **Complete Installation**, indicating that there are pending steps to complete the installation.
-1. Click the Runtime name or click **Complete Installation**.
+1. Click **Complete Installation**.
   Codefresh displays the steps needed to complete the installation.
 1. Click **Git Runtime token** to configure Git credentials for the GitOps Runtime:
     1. For OAuth authorization: